• Home

 This vegan Tuscan white bean salad is made with mostly pantry ingredients.
 This means you can throw it together for a last minute side or light meal.

-- Pesto: The pesto truly makes this salad sing.
+• Pesto: The pesto truly makes this salad sing.
 It adds so much flavor!
 Store-bought pesto is perfect for this recipe.
-However, if you want to make your own pesto, this would be lovely here.
+However, if you want to make your own pesto, this Pesto all Genovese is easy to make and simply lovely.

 Variations And Substitutions